mavenlink/coffeescript-style-guide/README.md

 new Tag(new Value(a, b), new Arg(c))
 ```

-You will sometimes see parentheses used to group functions (instead of being used to group function parameters).
+Avoid over-use of parentheses used to group functions (instead of being used to group function parameters).
 Examples of using this style (hereafter referred to as the "function grouping style"):

 ```coffeescript
 ($ '#selektor').addClass 'klass'